 4. Complete The Process

 Bring your UT ID Card or photo ID to the check-in location.
 After you accept your key, you cannot be released from your contract.
 The 2015-2016 housing contract ends May 18, 2016.
 Refer to the Terms and Conditions for further information.

 Designated loading zone parking spaces are available around each residence hall.
 Sixty-minute loading zone permits will be available when you check in.
 Participating volunteers will be wearing an official Mooov-In t-shirt, and they will be able to help you with any questions.

-Since check-in is allowed 24 hours a day, we do ask that after 10 p.m. you move only what is necessary for that night.
-Out of courtesy to other residents already in the building, this helps reduce the noise during late night hours.
+Check-in is allowed 24 hours a day.
+Out of courtesy for other residents already in the building, we do ask that from 10 p.m. to 7 a.m. you move only what is necessary to your room in order to reduce noise during sleeping hours.